YGGverse/ggemini/README.md

 > Project in development!
 >

-GGemini (or G-Gemini) initially created as client extension for [Yoda Browser](https://github.com/YGGverse/Yoda), but also could be useful for any other integration as depends of [glib](https://crates.io/crates/glib) and [gio](https://crates.io/crates/gio) (`v2_66`) crates only.
+GGemini (or G-Gemini) initially created as the client extension for [Yoda Browser](https://github.com/YGGverse/Yoda), but also could be useful for any other integration as depends of [glib](https://crates.io/crates/glib) and [gio](https://crates.io/crates/gio) (`v2_66`) crates only.